 Edmund, King and Saint, was killed in a conflict with the Danes in 869, and afterward his cult grew, perhaps helped along by a legend (or was it!?) found in Archdeacon Hermann’s Miracles of St. Edmund (1096), and repeated and embellished thereafter.

-After the death of Edmund, the Danes continued to harass England, with Sweyn Forkbeard eventually became king by driving Æthelred the Unready and his sons into exile.
+After the death of Edmund, the Danes continued to harass England, with Sweyn Forkbeard eventually becoming king by driving Æthelred the Unready and his sons into exile.
 Sweyn seized the crown on Christmas Day, 1013, but would enjoy it only for five weeks.

 On this day February 3, 1014 (1000 years ago today), after attempting to extract a tribute from St. Edmund’s Abbey,